CSC591ADBI-TeamProjects/Bitcoin-Price-Prediction/README.md

 References:<br/>
 [1] Shah, Devavrat, and Kang Zhang.
 "Bayesian regression and Bitcoin."
 Communication, Control, and Computing (Allerton), 2014 52nd Annual Allerton Conference on.
 IEEE, 2014.<br/>
-[2] The project is part of CSC 591 Algorithms for Data Guided Business Intelligence by Dr. Nagiza Samatova.
+[2] The project is part of the coursework 'Algorithms for Data Guided Business Intelligence' by Dr. Nagiza Samatova.